smarras79/smarras79.github.io/_pages/openings.md

 If interested: send the following documents:\
 - A detailed CV.
 - A link to your github or gitlab profile or equivalent portfolio.
-- A half-page motiviation letter on why you are willing to apply for a Ph.D. position.
+- A half-page motivation letter on why you are willing to work towards a Ph.D. degree.

 Only those who submit all of the above will be considered.